Getting Paid On Time As A Small Business

 Having a process in place will surely make your life easier.
 For example:

-- 5. How to escalate an overdue payment (after 30 days)
+5. How do I escalate an overdue payment (after 30 days)?

 Once you’ve reached the 30-day mark, it’s time to act.
 If you’re unsure on what your options are, the Small Business Commissioner(SBC) has advice on the various ways to escalate overdue payments to help you choose the option that best suits you.